Contracting for AI and Innovation Services

 Momot

-Major revision at Management Science.
-Invited for INFORMS Annual Meeting (2024)
+Minor revision at Management Science.

 Finalist, IBM student paper award